OML-Team/open-metric-learning/docs/source/feature_extraction/python_examples.rst

 `tutorial <https://open-metric-learning.readthedocs.io/en/latest/examples/config.html#how-to-use-my-own-implementation-of-loss-model-augmentations-etc>`_
 of adding custom loss.

-Note, during the validation process OpenMetricLearning computes *L2* distances.
+**Note!** During the validation process OpenMetricLearning computes *L2* distances.
 Thus, when choosing a distance from PML, we recommend you to pick `distances.LpDistance(p=2)`.

 Handling sequences of photos